Person holding their head after a fall, representing concussion symptoms and when to seek neurosurgical evaluation

 • Seizures or convulsions

-• Extreme confusion or agitation
+• Extreme confusion, agitation, or unusual behavior

 • Inability to wake up